-- Play calming music: classical, reggae, and soft rock typically have the best results. - Fill any gaps in the music with a fountain, fan, or white noise machine. - Use pheromone sprays or plug-ins to bring a sense of calm to your home.
-Pet pheromone products-with versions made for dogs and for cats-mimic the soothing natural chemicals produced by mother cats and dogs to comfort their offspring. - For dogs with severe noise anxiety, look for wearable noise-reduction products that work to muffle sounds or temporarily place cotton balls in their ears during the noisy event. - Certain nutraceuticals-foods with health benefits-can have a calming effect on anxious animals.
+- Play calming music like classical, reggae, and soft rock - Fill any gaps in the music with a fountain, fan, or white noise machine. - Use pheromone sprays or plug-ins, which mimic the soothing natural chemicals produced by mother cats and dogs to comfort their offspring. - For dogs with severe noise anxiety, look for wearable noise-reduction products that work to muffle sounds or temporarily place cotton balls in their ears during the noisy event. - Certain nutraceuticals-foods with health benefits-can have a calming effect on anxious